patrykroszczyniala/bananabank/README.md

 ## How to work with it ?
  - run `mvn clean package` to build executable jar file
- - run `mvn spring-boot:run` to run build and run application
+ - run `mvn spring-boot:run` to build and run application